pokohroh/ros-portfolio/Tutorials Completed/6) Understanding ROS Topics.md

 # ROS Tutorial : Understanding ROS Topics

+A **ROS topic** is a named bus over which nodes can send (publish) or receive (subscribe to) messages asynchronously.

+Imagine a radio station, the station broadcasts on a frequency (like a publisher).
+Any radio tuned in to that frequency (a subscriber) hears the message.
+Topics are like the frequencies.

 ## Objective
 - To understand what a ROS Topic is as well s using ROS Computational grpahs such as rqt_plot and its commandline tools.